Open Vocabulary Monocular 3D Object Detection: Experiments

 \subsection{Zero-Shot Generalization Performance}

 \cref{fig:coco} presents \method{}-LIFT prediction on in-the-wild images from COCO~\cite{lin2014microsoft}.
-We visualize with intrinsics of $f = 2\cdot H$, $p_x = \frac{1}{2}W$, $p_y = \frac{1}{2}H$, where $H \times W$ is the input image resolution.
 The results show 2D projections of our predictions are well-aligned with the objects, and their top-down views closely match the visual scene layout.
 Even on completely out-of-distribution categories such as elephant and apple, our method produces promising results.
 This suggests that our model demonstrates zero-shot generalization ability on real-world images.
+See~\cref{fig:coco_sup} in Supplementary Material for more qualitative results on COCO.